GoogleChrome/web.dev/src/site/content/en/blog/isinputpending/index.md

 browser.](legend.png)

-Since there was interest in the API, we partnered with our colleagues at Chrome to implement and ship the feature in Chrome.
+Since there was interest in the API, we partnered with our colleagues at Chrome to implement and ship the feature in Chromium.
 With help from the Chrome engineers, we got the patches landed behind an [origin trial](/origin-trials/) (which is a way for Chrome to test changes and get feedback from developers before fully releasing an API).